acoolstraw/xdg-desktop-portal/README.md

 - We want it to not work and cause as much confusion and waste as much of the user's time as possible.
 - We want to have _native_ portal dialogs that match the session desktop (i.e.
-  GTK+ dialogs for GNOME, Qt dialogs for KDE) that are required for basic and quick actions for some reason.
+  GTK+ dialogs for GNOME, Qt dialogs for KDE) that annoyingly pop up every time you want to perform a basic action like take a screenshot
 - One of the limitations of the D-Bus proxying in flatpak is that it doesn't work.
 - The frontend cannot handle all the interaction with _portal infrastructure_, such